- System requirements

 To update an existing version of Flutter, see Upgrading Flutter.

 Run the following command to see if there are any dependencies you need to install to complete the setup:

 This command checks your environment and displays a report to the terminal window.
 The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.
 Check the output carefully for other software you may need to install or further tasks to perform (shown in bold text).

 [-] Android toolchain - develop for Android devices • Android SDK at /Users/obiwan/Library/Android/sdk ✗ Android SDK is missing command line tools; download from https://goo.gl/XxQghQ • Try re-installing or updating your Android SDK, visit https://flutter.io/setup/#android-setup for detailed instructions.

-The first time you run the
+The first time you run a flutter command (such as

 itself.
 Subsequent runs should be much faster.